-If you are looking for custom development work, I would recommend finding a senior WordPress developer who is comfortable theming from scratch and who isn’t dependent on page builders and plugins to achieve all functionality in any given project.
+If you are looking for custom WordPress development work, I would recommend finding a senior WordPress developer who is comfortable theming from scratch and who isn’t dependent on page builders and plugins to achieve all functionality in any given project.

 Unfortunately, WordPress does attract quite a few individuals who call themselves “developers” who are really more advanced users.
 These individuals often cannot actually write much custom code or styling, but instead just work within the confines of an existing theme’s settings panel or a page builder’s built-in settings to create websites and then rely on WordPress plugins to add all functionality.
 While these are valid skills that may be completely fine for your needs if you just need assistance fixing a few small bugs on your website or help with initial WordPress setup or theme configuration.
 However, it can quickly get problematic on custom builds if WordPress developers aren’t properly vetted and can only use what’s out there and not build anything themselves then you may find yourself in a tough spot on a custom project.

 Vetting WordPress Developers

 Any qualified developer should have a portfolio and/or work samples that can be easily accessed or provided.
 I would recommend checking out these resources, as well as asking some more detailed questions if looking for custom WordPress website developers, such as:

 - How many years experience do you have working with WordPress?

 - Are you comfortable with custom theming or do you only modify existing themes?

 - How much do you rely on plugins to achieve functionality in projects?